13011brett/apex_challenge/README.md

 If you have Composer installed, and are running into issues, I recommend installing the Composer components, by being in the root directory and running ```composer install```.
 This generally is only needed if running Unit Tests.

-To use the script, you will simply run it with PHP, such as: ```php .\src\whiteListScript.php``` -- This is ran from the root of the Git directly.
-The whitelist generation will always be done in the directory where you ran the program from, unless specified.
+To use the script, you will simply run it with PHP, such as: ```php .\src\whiteListScript.php``` -- This is ran from the root of the main directory.
+The whitelist generation will always be done in the directory where you ran the program from, so in this case, the root directory ```apex_challenge```, unless specified.

 When running with no paramaters, you will be prompted to enter in a username, if adding, or UUID, if you are choosing to remove a user.
 It will also prompt you accordingly that a Whitelist will be defaulted, and if not existing, created in the root directory of where you are executing.